gitter-badger/home-3/Mistakes.md

 <https://groups.yahoo.com/neo/groups/actualfreedom/conversations/messages/18879>

+> SRINATH (paraphrasing Richard's practical advice): [...
+Practice] being objective and fact based about objective material stuff e.g: research, news, events in life - you can bring the objectivity to your subjective inner world where it will be harder.  [...]
+Facts = logic + senses

-> SHASHANK: [&#x2026;] the point is not to become an arbiter of authenticity of logic, but to experience the sensate world directly.
+> SHASHANK: [... snip 112 words of philosophical thought ...] the point is
+not to become an arbiter of authenticity of logic, but to experience the sensate world directly.

 > SRID: Aren't you [aiming too high](http://www.actualists.net/Mistakes#aiming-too-high) soon by making it a point to experience the sensate world directly [instead of](https://groups.yahoo.com/neo/groups/actualfreedom/conversations/messages/18850) aiming to keep